bonimba87/CompChemML/README.md

 ## Note!

 - The repository is actively maintained
-- This is a work in progress — I plan to keep expanding this portfolio as I deepen my skills in cheminformatics, GNNs, and generative models applied to molecular prediction tasks.
+- This is a work in progress — I plan to keep expanding this portfolio as I deepen my skills in computational chemistry, cheminformatics, GNNs, and generative models applied to molecular prediction tasks.